-Economics majors who chose to study abroad for a year or a semester will often take a course focused on their host country's economy.
-Such a course can typically be used to meet the major's "History and Development" requirement.
-Other courses taken abroad may meet supporting requirements.
+Economics majors who choose to study abroad for a year or a semester will often take a course focused on their host country's economy.
+Such a course can typically be used to meet a 300 level course of choice requirement for the BA.
 It is sometimes possible to meet other major requirements with courses completed abroad, but this happens less frequently.
-ECON majors are not permitted to take ECON300, ECON321, ECON325, and/or ECON326 out of residence.
-These four courses must be completed at the University of Maryland.
-It is also important to note that a maximum of two courses taken abroad may apply towards the ECON major requirements (excluding Supporting Courses).
+ECON-BS majors are not permitted to take ECON321, ECON325, and/or ECON326 out of residence.
+These three courses must be completed at the University of Maryland.
+It is also important to note that a maximum of two courses taken abroad may apply towards the ECON major requirements.

 Study Abroad Preparation and Process: